gizemdogafiliz/aerial-tactile-sim/README.md

 | Corner (~30%) | L-shaped pattern (two ridges) | Sensor within 18.5mm of a corner (dome radius + ridge half-width) |

 All 4 sides sampled equally (~25% each).
 All 4 corner orientations (0/90/180/270)
-appear naturally -- no rotation augmentation needed for corner generalization.
+appear naturally, so no rotation augmentation is needed for corner generalization.

 Each sample varies: cross-ridge offset (+-14mm), depth (-2 to 5.5mm), roll/pitch (+-15 deg), yaw (+-20 deg).